-The information in the original announcements that relates to these metallurgical test work is based on, and fairly represents, information and supporting documentation prepared by Mr Peter Adamini, BSc (Mineral Science and Chemistry), who is a Member of The Australasian Institute of Mining and Metallurgy (AusIMM).
+The information in the original announcements that relates to metallurgical test work is based on, and fairly represents, information and supporting documentation prepared by Mr Peter Adamini, BSc (Mineral Science and Chemistry), who is a Member of The Australasian Institute of Mining and Metallurgy (AusIMM).
 Mr Adamini is a full-time employee of Independent Metallurgical Operations Pty Ltd, who has been engaged by Strike Resources Limited to provide metallurgical consulting services.
 The Company confirms that it is not aware of any new information or data that materially affects the information included in the original market announcements.
 The Company confirms that the form and context in which the Competent Person's findings are presented have not been materially modified from the original market announcements.

-The information in this document that relates to Exploration Results in relation to the Burke Graphite Project is extracted from the following ASX market announcements made by the Strike Resources Limited on:
+The information in this announcement that relates to Exploration Results in relation to the ground Electro- Magnetic (EM) survey and other Exploration Results is extracted from the following ASX market announcements made by the Strike Resources Limited on:

-- 21 April 2017: Jumbo Flake Graphite Confirmed at Burke Graphite Project, Queensland - 13 June 2017: Extended Intersections of High Grade Graphite Encountered at Burke Graphite Project - 21 June 2017: Further High Grade Intersection Encountered at Burke Graphite Project - 16 October 2017: Test-work confirms the potential suitability of Burke graphite for Lithium-ion battery usage and Graphene production - 13 November 2017: Maiden Mineral Resource Estimate Confirms Burke Project as One of the World's Highest Grade Natural Graphite Deposits
+- 21 April 2017: Jumbo Flake Graphite Confirmed at Burke Graphite Project, Queensland - 13 June 2017: Extended Intersections of High-Grade Graphite Encountered at Burke Graphite Project - 21 June 2017: Further High-Grade Intersection Encountered at Burke Graphite Project - 16 October 2017: Test-work confirms the potential suitability of Burke graphite for Lithium-ion battery usage and Graphene production - 13 November 2017: Maiden Mineral Resource Estimate Confirms Burke Project as One of the World's Highest Grade Natural Graphite Deposits - 26 June 2018: Burke Graphite Project New Target Area Identified From Ground Electro-Magnetic Surveys

-The information in the original announcements that relates to these Exploration Results is based on, and fairly represents, information and supporting documentation prepared by Mr Peter Smith, BSc (Geophysics) (Sydney) AIG ASEG, who is a Member of The Australasian Institute of Geoscientists (AIG).
+The information in the original announcements that relates to Exploration Results in relation to the ground Electro-Magnetic (EM) survey and other Exploration Results is based on, and fairly represents, information and supporting documentation prepared by Mr Peter Smith, BSc (Geophysics) (Sydney) AIG ASEG, who is a Member of The Australasian Institute of Geoscientists (AIG).
 Mr Smith is a consultant to Strike Resources Limited.
 Mr Smith has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Mineral Resources and Ore Reserves" (JORC Code).
 The Company confirms that it is not aware of any new information or data that materially affects the information included in the original market announcements.
 The Company confirms that the form and context in which the Competent Person's findings are presented have not been materially modified from the original market announcements.